Dwight Rhoden

-Dwight Rhoden is an American choreographer and artistic director of Complexions Contemporary Ballet who began dancing at the age of 17 while studying acting.
-He has performed with the Dayton Contemporary Dance Company, Les Ballet Jazz de Montréal and was a principal dancer with the Alvin Ailey American Dance Theater.
+Dwight Rhoden is an American choreographer and the artistic director of Complexions Contemporary Ballet who began dancing at the age of 17 while studying acting.
+He has performed with the Dayton Contemporary Dance Company and Les Ballet Jazz de Montréal and was a principal dancer with the Alvin Ailey American Dance Theater.
 He has appeared in numerous television specials, documentaries and commercials throughout the United States, Canada and Europe and has been a featured performer on many PBS Great Performances specials.

 Complexions Contemporary Ballet

 Rhoden has created over 80 ballets for Complexions, as well as numerous other companies, including Alvin Ailey American Dance Theater; The Arizona Ballet; The Aspen Santa Fe Ballet Company; The Dance Theater of Harlem; Dayton Contemporary Dance Company; the Joffrey Ballet; New York City Ballet/Diamond Project; North Carolina Dance Theater; The Pennsylvania Ballet; Philadanco; Minnesota Dance Theater; Phoenix Dance Company; Sacramento Ballet; Oakland Ballet; Pittsburgh Ballet Theater; The Washington Ballet; and Zenon Dance Company.
 He has worked with, coached, and created for some of the most diverse artists spanning the world of ballet and contemporary dance.